rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - The data model should avoid all ambiguities and make it difficult to make mistakes during implementation.
 - Extensions, such as new properties and components, MUST NOT lead to requiring an update to this document.

 The representation of this data model is defined in the I-JSON format [@!RFC7493], which is a strict subset of the JavaScript Object Notation (JSON) Data Interchange Format [@!RFC8259].
-Using JSON is mostly a pragmatic choice: its widespread use makes JSCard easier to adopt, and the availability of production-ready JSON implementations eliminates a whole category of parser-related interoperability issues.
+Using JSON is mostly a pragmatic choice: its widespread use makes Card easier to adopt, and the availability of production-ready JSON implementations eliminates a whole category of parser-related interoperability issues.

 ## Relation to the xCard and jCard formats